Ebazhanov/linkedin-skill-assessments-quizzes/android/android-quiz.md

    android:src=@drawable/map_pin />
 ```

-#### Q53. what is not a benefit of externalizing app resources such as images and strings from a code?
+#### Q53.
+What is not a benefit of externalizing app resources such as images and strings from a code?

 - [ ] It allows Android to choose the appropriate resource based on the current configuration during runtime.
 - [x] It allows you to have more performant applications because the code and resources are separated.